xuy50/ecgr5106-hw2/README.md

 | Simplified AlexNet    | Yes     | 0.4876           | 0.6891         | 76.20%       |

 #### **Observation on Dropout:**
-- Training with dropout generally requires more epochs to achieve similar convergence compared to training without dropout.
 - Dropout helps in reducing overfitting but may slow down convergence in the initial training stages.
 - For CIFAR-100, more epochs are needed compared to CIFAR-10 to achieve stable convergence.
 - Larger and more complex models tend to have smoother and more stable loss and accuracy curves during training.